Language selection

 What we do

-In Budget 2018, Canada allocated over $600 million to deliver the Sovereign Loans Program (SLP).
-Through this five-year pilot program (2019 - 2024), we provide low-interest sovereign loans, primarily to middle-income countries, to support their investments in poverty reduction and peace and security.
+In Budget 2018, Canada allocated over CAD $657.7 million to deliver the Sovereign Loans Program (SLP).
+Through this five-year pilot program (2019 - 2024), we provided low-interest sovereign loans, primarily to middle-income countries, to support their investments in poverty reduction.

-Through the SLP, Canada aims to generate beneficial social, economic and environmental outcomes that would not occur in the absence of sovereign lending.
+Through the SLP, Canada aims to generate social, economic and environmental outcomes that would not occur in the absence of sovereign lending.
 All initiatives must contribute measurably to the achievement of the Sustainable Development Goals and be aligned with at least one of the six action areas of Canada’s Feminist International Assistance Policy.
-Lending decisions are made with the economic development and welfare (including peace and security) of the recipient as the main condition of lending.
+Lending decisions were made with the economic development and welfare of the recipient as the main condition of lending.

-The department will work to ensure that initiatives funded by the SLP are aligned with international best practices on debt transparency and are not contributing to unsustainable levels of debt in recipient countries.
-The SLP will work closely with Finance Canada, who leads on Canada’s international debt policy and represents Canada at the Paris Club.
+The Department ensured that initiatives funded by the SLP were aligned with international best practices on debt transparency and did not contribute to unsustainable levels of debt in recipient countries.
+The SLP worked closely with Finance Canada, who leads on Canada’s international debt policy and represents Canada at the Paris Club.

 Our approach to sovereign lending

-The SLP provides sovereign loans on concessional terms to eligible recipients, tailored to their needs and priorities as they relate to poverty reduction and peace and security.
-The SLP improves the breadth of support Canada can deploy, and aligns Canadian international assistance with other leading donors.
+The SLP provided five sovereign loans on concessional terms to Ecuador, Guyana, Jordan, Moldova and South Africa, tailored to their needs and priorities as they relate to poverty reduction.
+The SLP improved the breadth of support Canada can deploy and aligned Canadian international assistance with other leading donors.
+These sovereign loans were accompanied by technical assistance of up to CAD 6.5 M each.

-Global Affairs Canada negotiates sovereign loan terms and conditions on a case-by-case basis with eligible borrowers.
-Those terms must fall within the following parameters:
+Global Affairs Canada negotiated bilateral sovereign loan terms and conditions on a case-by-case basis with eligible borrowers.
+Those terms fell within the following parameters:

 • Maximum loan term of 10 years;